 But sadly, many early out medical collections employ the very same tactics that debt collection agencies utilize.
 And the results are not dissimilar to ones that debt collection agencies deliver.
-The punitive approach of collection agencies doesn’t drive better results, and as a healthcare provider you should use early out to prevent accounts from moving to collections.
+The punitive approach of collection agencies doesn’t drive better results, and instead, hospitals and healthcare providers should begin the process of early out collections.

 In this age of healthcare consumerism, a successful early-out program must be designed around the patient’s needs.

 Patients can and do shop around, and even if they have a great clinical experience, if their billing and payment experience doesn’t match, you will quickly lose them to another practice.
 Treating the patient with dignity and respect gives you the opportunity for dialogue – to learn more, connect with your patient, and keep them as a customer.